Julien Martinelli

 Aalto University - Probabilistic Machine Learning Group

-Feb 2022 – Present Espoo, Finland
+Feb 2022 – Feb 2024 Espoo, Finland

 Human-In-The-Loop Machine Learning - Application to de novo drug design

-• Bayesian Optimization, Gaussian Processes
+• Bayesian Experimental Design, Bayesian Optimization, Gaussian Processes

 • Deep Generative Models